 Veto vs Multifactor

 These are different categories.
-Multifactor is a password manager built for the AI era -- it lets you share online accounts with AI agents securely, with read-only access, instant revocation, and post-quantum encryption.
-Veto is a runtime authorization SDK -- it controls what tool calls an AI agent can make.
+Multifactor is a password manager for AI account access.
+It lets you share online accounts with AI agents securely, with read-only access, fast revocation, and post-quantum encryption.
+Veto is a runtime authorization SDK.
+It controls what tool calls an AI agent can make.
 They solve different problems at different layers.

 Honest assessment

-If you're comparing Veto and Multifactor as alternatives, you're likely looking at "AI agent security" as a category and wondering which to pick.
-The answer is: they don't compete.
+If you are comparing Veto and Multifactor as alternatives, you are likely looking at "AI agent security" as a category and wondering which to pick.
+The answer is: they do not compete.
 Multifactor controls which accounts an agent can access and what permission level it has within those accounts.
 Veto controls which actions an agent takes with its tools, regardless of what accounts it can access.
 You might need both.
 You might need only one.
 It depends on your threat model.

 What each product does